 How to Create a Webform in BigMailer

 First, you need to create a List that you want to collect your data into, then click on the arrow down icon next to your List name and select “Forms” in the options menu.
-On the next page click “Create Form” button and fill out all the fields:
+On the next page click “Create Form” button, give it a name and select the fields you want to use for this form.

 If you are worried about spam traps or bots signing up for your emails you have the option to add reCAPTCHA to your forms.